kubernetes/website/content/en/docs/concepts/workloads/controllers/cron-jobs.md

 Kubernetes that does not have experimental time zone support, all CronJobs in your cluster have an unspecified timezone).

-When you have the feature enabled, you can set `spec.timeZone` to the name of a valid [time zone](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones).
+When you have the feature enabled, you can set `.spec.timeZone` to the name of a valid [time zone](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones).
 For example, setting
-`spec.timeZone: "Etc/UTC"` instructs Kubernetes to interpret the schedule relative to Coordinated Universal Time.
+`.spec.timeZone: "Etc/UTC"` instructs Kubernetes to interpret the schedule relative to Coordinated Universal Time.

 A time zone database from the Go standard library is included in the binaries and used as a fallback in case an external database is not available on the system.

 ## CronJob limitations {#cron-job-limitations}

-A cron job creates a job object _about_ once per execution time of its schedule.
+A CronJob creates a job object _about_ once per execution time of its schedule.
 We say "about" because there are certain circumstances where two jobs might be created, or no job might be created.
 We attempt to make these rare, but do not completely prevent them.
 Therefore, jobs should be _idempotent_.